-Homemade diets for crested geckos are possible, but are much more time consuming and possibly risky to your pet’s health (specifically concerning MBD) if you do not understand the balance of nutrients that they require.
+Homemade crested gecko diets are possible, but are much more time consuming and possibly risky to your pet’s health (specifically concerning MBD) if you do not understand the balance of nutrients that they require.
 For this reason, I do not recommend homemade diets for the average pet owner as Repashy Crested Gecko Diet is a well-balanced food.
-However, experienced hobbyists and expert breeders who have the time and money to invest have successfully created a variety of homemade fruit “smoothies” for their crested geckos and other rhacs.
+However, experienced hobbyists and expert breeders who have the time and money to invest have successfully created a variety of homemade fruit “smoothies” for their crested geckos and other fruit-eating reptiles.
+It is also a fun way to give variety to your geckos.

 It’s hard to mimic the crested gecko wild diet in captivity because of all of the factors we just don’t know about yet.
 Natural sunlight conversion to vitamin D-3 is probably a big component in calcium uptake.
 In some reptiles it has been shown that vitamin D supplementation is not as effective as vitamin D synthesis from the sun’s UV rays.